-3.2.4 Capacity Constrained Blair Waterway Container Forecast
+3.2.5 Capacity Constrained Blair Waterway Container Forecast

 The analysis assumes smaller capacity vessels (e.g., Sub-Panamax and Panamax ships) will continue to call the Sitcum Waterway, while the majority of Post-Panamax vessels will call the Blair Waterway.
 As a result, the forecast separates the Blair Waterway baseline tonnage from the existing, Sub-Panamax and Panamax tonnage handled on the Sitcum Waterway (approximately 2.11 percent of total import tonnage and 5.37 percent of total export tonnage).
-The study assumes that throughput tonnage totals will continue to grow on both the Sitcum and Blair Waterways; however, this investigation focuses on Blair Waterway traffic only10.
+The study assumes throughput tonnage totals will continue to grow on both the Sitcum and Blair Waterways; however, this investigation focuses on Blair Waterway traffic only10.

-For the forecast to reflect a realistic expectation of future trade, the analysis estimates a capacity limit at Blair Waterway.
-The Terminal-by-terminal capacity limits determined in Section 2.4 indicate a maximum capacity of approximately 2.8 million TEUs for the Blair Waterway.
+To reflect realistic expectations of future trade, the analysis estimates a capacity limit at Blair Waterway.
+The Terminal-by-terminal capacity limits determined in Section 2.4 indicate a maximum capacity of approximately 2.7 million TEUs for the Blair Waterway.
 This limits additional growth beyond 2035.
-Table 3-8 provides the constrained commodity forecast including total TEUs.
-Analysis assumes that tonnage is constant after 2035.
+Table 3-8 provides the constrained commodity forecast, including total TEUs.
+The study team holds the tonnage constant after 2035.